Speed, Quality, Price

 But what makes my opinion worth anything?
-Well I’ve been active in the outdoors since I was a kid, and so have seen and used a huge range of gear, from the earliest days of Rohan bags, cotton shelled sleeping bags and non breathable shells, right through to laser cut gossamer shells and welded backpacks.
-And then there’s ten years of working in retail, often pushing and persuading people about new ways of doings things, never concepts of how to stay comfortable, always looking for the next thing (something old that now has its time).
+Well, I’ve been active in the outdoors since I was a kid, and so have seen and used a huge range of gear, from the earliest days of Rohan bags, cotton shelled sleeping bags and non-breathable shells, right through to laser cut gossamer shells and welded backpacks.
+And then there are ten years of working in retail, often pushing and persuading people about new ways of doing things, never concepts of how to stay comfortable, always looking for the next thing (something old that now has its time).
 Next comes gear reviewing for mags (High/Climb), which allowed me to take this knowledge and run with it, to explore some ideas about how to best use gear as a climber, alpinist or mountaineer (articles such as ’The Art of Not suffering’ still being referenced and linked to a decade after it was written).
-Lastly there’s been a lot of working with brands on new kit (some niche, some not so niche), including Patagonia (I was one of their 5 international gear testers), PHD (designed their belay jacket, and some sleeping bags), Rab, Crux (worked on the AK47 packs), Berghaus, Black Diamond and many others.
-So I think that considering all that, I think my opinions have some weight, both of a end user and commercial level (bloody hell, this sounds like a job interview!).
+Lastly, there’s been a lot of working with brands on new kit (some niche, some not so niche), including Patagonia (I was one of their 5 international gear testers), PHD (designed their belay jacket, and some sleeping bags), Rab, Crux (worked on the AK47 packs), Berghaus, Black Diamond and many others.
+So I think that considering all that, I think my opinions have some weight, both of a end-user and commercial level (bloody hell, this sounds like a job interview!).